Sagada, Mountain Province, the Philippines

-A number of these Special Action Forces was from the Cordlilleras, a region known for the bravery of its people, one of whom was PO3 Noel Golocan.
+A number of these Special Action Force commandos were from the Cordilleras, a region known for the bravery of its people, one of whom was PO3 Noel Golocan.
 During the ambush, he reportedly sacrificed his own life for a junior officer being shot at from all directions.
-PO3 Golocan emerged from his cover to take the volley of bullets.
-He staggered up repeatedly until the rebels finished him off.
+He emerged from his cover to take the volley of bullets and staggered up repeatedly until the rebels finished him off.
 The junior officer lived to tell of his colleague’s heroism.
-I paused for a moment of silence to honor his legacy of courage and loyalty to duty, to the state, to his fellow Filipino.
+I paused in a moment of silence to honor PO3 Golocan’s legacy of courage and loyalty to duty, to the state, to his fellow Filipino.

 If anyone deserved a seat in the heavens, it was this hero.